Use Cases

 Server Version: version.Info{Major:"1", Minor:"10", GitVersion:"v1.10.3", GitCommit:"2bba0127d85d5a46ab4b778548be28623b32d0b0", GitTreeState:"clean", BuildDate:"2018-05-21T09:05:37Z", GoVersion:"go1.9.3", Compiler:"gc", Platform:"linux/amd64"}

 Kubernetes has contexts that allow you to manage different Kubernetes cluster environments.
-By default, when Kubernetes is enabled on Docker for Mac, a local context is created.
+By default, when you enable Kubernetes on Docker Desktop, Kubernetes creates a local context.

 Example: